grypyrg/percona-toolkit-plugin-tungsten-replicator/README.rst

 The documentation on the Continuent website already mentions how you can compare data with ``pt-table-checksum`` (https://docs.continuent.com/tungsten-replicator-3.0/troubleshooting-datacompare.html).

 I believe this plugin is a good addition to it.
-The features in Percona Toolkit that monitor replication lag can now be used with Tungsten Replicator, and therefore gives you control on how much replication lag is tolerated while using those tools.
+The features in Percona Toolkit that monitor replication lag can now be used with Tungsten Replicator  and therefore gives you control on how much replication lag is tolerated while using those tools.